 Hashimoto – We wanted to try this minshuku but had fully booked.
 (Not sure if English-speaking available)

 Or stay in Kasumi, Shibayama etc. small towns by the Sea of Japan and visit fish markets!

-Maruya – I have stayed here many years ago.
-The place was cosy and comfortable, and I remember they served good Matsubagani cuisine.
+Maruya – I stayed here many years ago.
+The place was cozy and comfortable, and I remember they served good Matsubagani cuisine.
 (Not sure if English-speaking available)

 Kasumi Tourist Information: http://kasumi-kanko.com/index.php